-Create this industrial picture frame using an old pallet and and sheet metal.
-Add some photos from a little photoshoot with your kids and you have the perfect Father’s Day gift!
+Learn how to make an industrial pallet picture frame using an old pallet and sheet metal.
+Add some photos from a little photoshoot with your kids and you have the perfect gift!

 You ever see those pallets on the side of the road and wonder what would I do with those?
 Me too!
 A few weeks ago I got my hands on a stack of pallets and the wheels have been spinning of all the possibilities of things I could make with them.
 Today, I am excited to show you how I made this pallet to industrial picture frame.